hafeez192/event-deep-research/README.md

 ## Roadmap

+- [x] Core multi-agent architecture
+- [x] Source discovery and selection
+- [x] Event extraction and categorization
-- [x] Add Changelog
+- [x] Event merging and deduplication
-- [x] Add back to top links
+- [x] Langfuse integration for observability
+- [ ] Enhanced event validation and fact-checking
-- [ ] Add Additional Templates w/ Examples
+- [ ] Support for multiple languages
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Export to various formats (JSON, CSV, PDF)
-- [ ] Multi-language Support
+- [ ] Web interface for non-technical users
-  - [ ] Chinese
+- [ ] Integration with historical databases
-  - [ ] Spanish
+- [ ] Real-time collaboration features

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/bernatsampera/deep-event-research/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>